The engines cooling system is designed to keep the engine from overheating while in

 the engine oil cooler.

-Step 7: Catalytic Converter
+9. Plugged Catalytic Converter

 This condition is always be accompanied by

-test the cat converter use a infrared temperature
+test the cat converter use an infrared temperature tester to monitor the

-ingoing and out going temperatures.
+ingoing and outgoing temperatures.

 Got Any Questions?